wilsonmar/wilsonmar.github.io/_posts/2016-07-03-aws-devops.md

 https://wilsonmar.github.io/aws-devops/</a>

 This tutorial describes information to get certified as a <a target="_blank" href="https://aws.amazon.com/certification/certified-devops-engineer-professional/">
-AWS Certified DevOps Engineer - Professional</a>,
-which focuses on continuous integration and deployment in the AWS EC2 cloud.
+AWS Certified DevOps Engineer - Professional</a> able to setup and manage continuous integration and deployment in the AWS EC2 cloud.
 You pay $300 USD to <strong>write out</strong> 80 essay (not multiple-choice) questions in 170 minutes (3 hours with no breaks). <strong>That's 2.1 seconds per essay question.</strong>
 Those who fail the exam must wait 30 days before being allowed to retake the exam (at additional cost), and only 3 times in a 12 month period.